An Optimal Control Framework for Online Job Scheduling with General Cost Functions: A Competitive Online Algorithm for the GFCS Problem

+{\bf Setting Dual Variables for Algorithm \ref{alg:network-flow-single}:} In order to analyze performance of Algorithm \ref{alg:network-flow-single}, we first describe a dual-fitting process, henceforth referred to as \emph{dual variables generated by Algorithm \ref{alg:network-flow-single},} which adaptively sets and updates the dual variables in response to the run of Algorithm \ref{alg:network-flow-single}.
+More precisely, upon arrival of a new job $n$ at time $r_n$, we set the $\alpha$-dual variable for the new job $n$ to its \emph{new} optimal value $\alpha'_n$, which is the one obtained by solving the offline dual program \eqref{eq:H_dual_single machine} with identical release times $r_n$ and job lengths $\{v_j(r_n), j\in \mathcal{A}'(r_n)\}$.
+Moreover, we replace the \emph{tail} of the \emph{old} $\beta$-variable $\{\beta_t\}_{t\ge r_n}$ (i.e., the portion of $\beta$-dual variables that appear after time $t\ge r_n$) with the \emph{new} optimal dual variable $\{\beta'_t\}_{t\ge r_n}$ obtained by solving \eqref{eq:H_dual_single machine}.
+All other dual variables $\{\alpha_j\}_{j\neq n}$ and $\{\beta_t\}_{t<r_n}$ are kept unchanged.
+We note that the dual variables generated by Algorithm \ref{alg:network-flow-single} has nothing to do with the algorithm implementation and is given for the sake of analysis.

-Next, we will show that the dual variables set by Algorithm \ref{alg:network-flow-single} indeed generate a feasible dual solution to the original instance \eqref{eq:H_dual_single machine} with \emph{different} release times $r_1,r_2,\ldots$, and initial job lengths $v_1,v_2,\ldots$.
+Next, we will show that setting the dual variables as described above indeed generate a feasible dual solution to the offline dual program \eqref{eq:H_dual_single machine} with \emph{different} release times $r_1,r_2,\ldots$, and initial job lengths $v_1,v_2,\ldots$.
 To that end, we first consider the following definition:

-\begin{definition} For an arbitrary job $n$ with arrival time $r_n$, we let $\mbox{RNF}(r_n)$ and $\mbox{RNF}'(r_n)$ denote the optimal values to the offline LP \eqref{eq:H_primal_single machine} with identical release times $r_n$ and job lengths $v_j(r_n)$ in the absence and presence of job $n$, respectively, i.e.,\footnote{Here the term $RNF$ stands for the \emph{residual network flow}, to be clarified shortly.}

-where $\mathcal{A}'(r_n):=\mathcal{A}(r_n)\cup\{n\}$ denotes the set of alive jobs at time $r_n$, including job $n$.\footnote{More generally, we distinguish the parameters associated with the new instance including job $n$, by adding a prime, $'$.} \end{definition}
+\begin{definition} For an arbitrary job $n$ with arrival time $r_n$, we let $\mbox{RNF}(r_n)$ and $\mbox{RNF}'(r_n)$ denote the optimal values to GFCS$(r_n)$ with job lengths $v_j(r_n)$ in the absence and presence of job $n$, i.e., { }where $\mathcal{A}'(r_n):=\mathcal{A}(r_n)\cup\{n\}$ denotes the set of alive jobs at time $r_n$, including job $n$.
+More generally, we distinguish the parameters associated with the new instance including job $n$, by adding a prime. \end{definition}

+In the subsequent sections, we find it more convenient to work with the discretized version of the quantities $\mbox{RNF}(r_n)$ and $\mbox{RNF}'(r_n)$, which are cast as a discrete time network flow problem on a bipartite graph.
+More precisely, let us partition the time horizon into infinitesimal time slots of length $\Delta$ such that for a $\Delta$ that is sufficiently small compared to the job lengths, we can assume, without loss of generality, that the jobs' lengths are integer multiples of $\Delta$ and that jobs arrive and complete only at these integer multiples.
+Such quantization brings only a negligible error $o(\Delta)$ into our analysis, and it vanishes as $\Delta\to 0$.
+We note that introducing $\Delta$ is only for the sake of analysis to establish some desired properties of the dual variables generated by the algorithm.
+In particular, it has no impact on the algorithm implementation or its time complexity.